isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-01-31-post-A Dictionary That Bridged Two Races .md

 The first edition of the dictionary was published as *Tong yi xin yu* (通夷新语) in 18777 (unfortunately the National Library does not own a copy of this).
 Lin wrote in his introduction that he had originally compiled the dictionary for his newly arrived fellow countrymen in Singapore.
 It was only through the encouragement of a friend, Chen Fengren (陈凤人) from Chaozhou, that he decided to publish the dictionary.8 For modern-day readers, *Hua yi tong yu* serves as a historical record of words in the Southern Min dialects that are either obsolete or rarely used today.

-An in-depth study of the text reveals that many expressions and sentence constructions – a mix of written vernacular Chinese (bai hua;白话), classical Chinese (wen yan;文言), Mandarin (guan hua;官话) and dialect (tu hua;土话) – that were unique to that era – are no longer commonly used today.
-Linguists who have studied Hua yi tong yu agree that the dictionary helps to track the evolution of borrowed Malay words in the Southern Min dialects and vice versa, a phenomena spurred by prolonged interactions between the migrants and locals.9
+An in-depth study of the text reveals that many expressions and sentence constructions – a mix of written vernacular Chinese (*bai hua*;白话), classical Chinese (*wen yan*;文言), Mandarin (*guan hua*;官话) and dialect (tu hua;土话) – that were unique to that era – are no longer commonly used today.
+Linguists who have studied *Hua yi tong yu* agree that the dictionary helps to track the evolution of borrowed Malay words in the Southern Min dialects and vice versa, a phenomena spurred by prolonged interactions between the migrants and locals.9

-Linguistic insights aside, the dictionary also provides an anthropological snapshot of the lives of these new Chinese residents.
+Linguistic insights aside, the dictionary also provides an anthropological snapshot of the lives of these new Chinese residents.
 The entries include shipping terms and the names of different parts of a ship and the tools used onboard – reflecting the importance of trade in their lives – as well as the names of various types of food and fruits, illnesses, herbs and household items.1